Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{peech} enhancement (SE) aims to remove background noises and recover clean speech from noisy mixtures.
+Speech enhancement (SE) aims to remove background noises and recover clean speech from noisy mixtures.
 As a perception front-end algorithm, its applications have already penetrated into diverse domains including such as intelligent terminals, industrial manufacturing, medical health, etc.~\cite{zheng2023sixty}.
-Traditional SE methods based on statistical signal processing~\cite{chang2007multiple} estimate the noise spectrum from noisy speech for suppression, requiring low computational resources.
-However, these algorithms typically rely on stationarity assumptions, which fundamentally constrain their performance in handling non-stationary noises encountered in real-world scenarios~\cite{xu2014regression}.
 With the recent emergence of data-driven deep learning approaches, SE models have begun leveraging massive training data to characterize both speech signals, noise components, and their nonlinear relationships.
 Capitalizing on the representational learning capabilities of deep neural networks (DNNs), deep learning-based SE methods have achieved superior noise suppression performances and have attained state-of-the-art results in international SE challenges~\cite{reddy20_interspeech}, gradually becoming the mainstream SE solutions.